The best hotels in Roatan

 The honest difference between luxury and mid-range in Roatan isn't just the room size.
 It's the service ratio, the exclusivity of the reef access, and whether you're sharing facilities with 200 other guests or 30.
 At CoCo View Resort in Brick Bay, $175-240/night buys you one of the best dive operations in the Caribbean with a house reef that competing resorts would charge $400/night for.

-Roatan's best neighborhoods
+Roatan's best hotel regions

 West Bay and West End get all the attention, and honestly, West Bay Beach earns it.
 But if you're here to dive or want fewer selfie sticks in your face, French Harbour and the East End are where serious travelers go.